top of page

 DO

 • Provide constant access to a toilet area.
 In the beginning, your puppy will not know what it is for.
 It will eliminate anywhere and everywhere.
-Every time you see it eliminating, immediately pick it up and put it down in the toilet area.
-If you do not catch your puppy in the act but find urine or faeces on the floor, pick up your puppy and bring it to the place where it eliminated.
-Bring its nose close to whatever it did, repeatedly saying ‘No’ in a stern voice.
-Then pick it up, and put it in the toilet area.
+Every time you see it eliminating, immediately pick it up and put it down outside in the toilet area.
+If you do not catch your puppy in the act but find urine or faeces on the floor.
+Just pick your pup up, and put it into the toilet area.
 Let go of the puppy and walk away.
-If your dog has constant access to the outside and you want to teach it to eliminate outside, do the same thing: when you have brought them to the area it eliminated indoors and said ‘No’ a number of times, put your puppy outside for a couple of minutes.
+Watch puppy and encourage it to go to the toilet, I use a "que" word!

 • Every time you see your puppy eliminating in the toilet area, wait until they finish, then praise it by saying whatever word you have chosen as the 'praise' (remember, you will confuse your dog if you have more than one praise).
 It is not necessary to give a treat every time it eliminates in the right place as this may lead to bad habits.